ironbay/riptide/docs/web/src/markdown/overview.md

 }
 ```

 Interceptors are simple but powerful.
-Even the most complex business logic can be broken down and written as a collection of composable, independent and easily digestable Interceptors.
+Even the most complex business logic can be broken down into a collection of composable, independent and easily digestable Interceptors.

 [Learn more about the various interceptors available in Riptide](/interceptors)